davips/pjdata_archived/README.md

-# pjdata [this repository is kept here for historic reasons]
+# pjdata [this repository is kept here only for historic reasons]
 Data elements for machine learning stuff